wubrg/fantasy_sports/football/league_members.md

 The VP is also in charge of generating stats and diagrams detailing the plot of the league as the season progresses.

-### Poll Master

-The PM is in charge of crafting a poll during every week of competition.

-### Money Collector

-The MC is in charge of collecting league fees and dues and distributing awards.

 ### The Bookkeeper

 The Bookie is in charge of managing Side Pot bets, collecting the money, and distributing it to the winners.